 Information for creditors

 Before commencing enforcement action under a farm debt, a creditor must advise the farmer of their entitlement to request mediation.
-To do so, a creditor must send a Form 1 – Notice of Availability of Mediation, a Form 2 - Request for Mediation re Farm Debt, a Form 8 – Notice of Farmer’s Decision not to enter into or proceed with Mediation (to allow the farmer to respond) and additional information about the Scheme, mediation and the Rural Business Support financial counselling service.
+To do so, a creditor must send a Form 1 – Notice of Availability of Mediation, a Form 2 - Farmer's Response to Creditor's Form 1, a Form 8 – Notice of Farmer’s Decision not to enter into or proceed with Mediation (to allow the farmer to respond) and additional information about the Scheme, mediation and the Rural Business Support financial counselling service.

-Within 21 days of receiving a Form 2 from the farmer requesting mediation, the creditor should respond to the farmer using Form 4 – Creditor’s Agreement or Refusal to enter into Mediation.
+Within 21 days of receiving a Form 2 from the farmer agreeing to mediation, the creditor should respond to the farmer using Form 4 – Creditor’s Agreement or Refusal to enter into Mediation.

 If the creditor agrees to mediation, the creditor must notify the Small Business Commissioner using Form 5 – Notice that Mediation is Required within 10 days after giving notice to the farmer that the parties have agreed to participate in mediation.